elishields/intern-matching/README.md

 # intern-matching

-Build LinkedIn endorser-endorsee pairs of interns
+Build endorser-endorsee pairs of interns for LinkedIn Skills Session.

+This was fun.